R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 ```

 list all available pacu commands with `ls`.
-We want to check for IAM Privilege escalation paths:
+You want to check for IAM Privilege escalation paths:
 ```sh
 help iam__privesc_scan
 ```